 Located on the site of “Qing Hua Yuan” in Haidian District, Beijing, Tsinghua offers a perfect combination of an urban and local atmosphere.
 Tsinghua University was founded in 1911, formerly known as a royal garden of Qing Dynasty.
 The campus is famous for its beautiful surroundings embraced by shady trees and time-honored architectural complexes with different features and styles.
 It is listed as one of the 14 of the world's most beautiful college campuses by Forbes Magazine in 2010, the only one in Asia.

-Living Options: Exchange students will typically live in shared apartments with other students near campus.
+Exchange students will typically live in shared apartments with other students near campus.
 These apartments are reasonably priced and can be arranged through a local real estate agency, recommended by Tsinghua.
 It is possible for students to apply for the university dormitories, but the rooms are in high demand and visiting students generally prefer the conditions of private housing.

 For meals, students can eat at a very economical price in the on-campus cafeterias, and this is an excellent way to experience and understand Chinese university life.
 There are also a variety of Chinese and Western restaurants located within walking distance of the campus and an even wider range of possibilities for exploration throughout the city.

-Students who receive Federal Work Study should consider applying for the Study Abroad Online Journalist work study position (after acceptance).
+Students who receive Federal Work Study should consider applying for the Study Abroad Online Journalist work study position (only available to students after acceptance).

-To seek additional funding, review the Scholarship & Funding Opportunities.
+Those interested in seeking additional funding should review Scholarship & Funding Opportunities.
 Remember that scholarship deadlines may be much earlier than study abroad deadlines, so plan accordingly.
-Students may also want to submit a revised budget to the Financial Aid Office to see if additional funding may be available.